-Under our enterprise-wide approach to risk management, cybersecurity is "high-level" risk that is reported to, and overseen by, our Audit Committee of the Board of Directors, which consists of four non-employee independent directors, of which one of these directors has information systems experience.
+Under our enterprise-wide approach to risk management, cybersecurity is a "high-level" risk that is reported to, and overseen by, our Audit Committee of the Board of Directors, which consists of four non-employee independent directors.
 In addition to the enterprise-wide initiatives, we purchase cybersecurity insurance to protect against a wide range of costs that could be incurred in connection with cybersecurity-related incidents.
 We continually strengthen and enhance our programs and controls around people, process and technology, and apply risk-based strategies to enhance prevention, detection, and response efforts.